ecopoesis/nek/principals.md

 * thread instead of def? automatic threadpools?
 * def vs var?
 * no = just := for assignment and == for comparison
+* built in docstring stuff - comments as first class citizens

 FizzBuzz
 ------------